Want in on a little secret?

 If you don’t have a membership with Audible, I highly recommend it.
-Not just because if you sign up through my link I’ll get a commission, either, but because like I said earlier, I have the smartphone app on my Android and listen to a ton of books nowadays.
+Not just because if you sign up through my link I’ll get a commission, either, but because like I said earlier, I have the smartphone app on my iPhone (there’s also an Android app) and I listen to a ton of books nowadays.

 You can sign up using your existing Amazon account.
-Not only do you get a lot of discounts like I mentioned but your first month you can get a free audio book of your choice, and you can cancel after 30 days.
+Not only do you get a lot of discounts as I mentioned but in your first month you can get a free audiobook of your choice, and you can cancel after 30 days.

 ASK Authors directly if they Have Any Promo Codes

-This is a new strategy, and I may be coming at this from a bit of a biased angle as a narrator myself, but also as a lover of audiobooks.
+This is a newish strategy, and I may be coming at this from a bit of a biased angle as a narrator myself, but also as a lover of audiobooks.

-On May 9th, 2019, ACX announced their new and improved promotional code giveaway.
+On May 9th, 2019, ACX announced its new and improved promotional code giveaway.

 I know some independent authors struggling to get rid of all the codes for their books, while others of us can’t keep them in proportion to how many people claim them.
 You have not unless you ask, or something like that.

-This particular service is one I hold dear to my heart since I’ve used it in the past as a narrator.
+This particular service is one I hold dear to my heart since I’ve used it a few in the past as a narrator.

 For a small fee, independent authors and narrators can offer to give away promo codes to readers through Audiobook Boom in exchange for candid reviews on sites like Audible and GoodReads.

 So if you’re willing to leave an honest review, the author may choose you to receive their audiobook for free.